 The complexity of the divorce can also affect the timing.
 For instance, a high net worth divorce involving complex property division will take more time than a divorce with limited marital assets.
 Similarly, a divorce in which there are no minor children from the marriage is likely to take less time than a divorce in which the parents cannot come to an agreement about the allocation of parental responsibilities concerning their minor children.
 A divorce lawyer in Illinois can evaluate your case individually to give you a sense of the amount of time it might take.

 Numerous legal issues can arise in an Illinois divorce, including but not limited to the following:

 Divorce is rarely easy, and it often requires negotiation and a significant investment of time and energy.
 An experienced divorce attorney in Illinois can begin assessing the details of your case today and can discuss the next steps necessary to file for divorce.
-Contact the Arami Law Office to find out about how we help individuals and families in Illinois with a wide variety of legal issues pertaining to divorce.
+Contact Arami Law to find out about how we help individuals and families in Illinois with a wide variety of legal issues pertaining to divorce.